The Death Penalty Law: Q&A

 The Shin Bet recently expressed a somewhat different position, which was also presented during a discussion in the Knesset’s National Security Committee.
 According to the Shin Bet, in the wake of October 7 there is value in having the option of the death penalty on the statute books.
 However, there is no certainty about how the death penalty would affect someone intending to carry out a terrorist act: it may negatively affect some people, as described above, while others might be deterred.
 The Shin Bet also requested that there be flexibility in imposing the death penalty in accordance with different security assessments, and therefore opposes a mandatory death penalty.

-What is the problem with changing the processes in the military courts in the territories?
+What are the problems with changing the processes in the military courts in the territories with respect to international law?

 What concerns arise from lowering the procedural requirements in the military courts?

-The proposal to abolish the requirement for unanimity in imposing the death sentence and replace it with the need for a simple majority, together with lowering the rank requirements for judges, weakens the safeguards intended to prevent irreversible errors and the conviction of innocent people.
+Abolishing the requirement for unanimity in imposing the death sentence and replacing it with the need for a simple majority, together with lowering the rank requirements for judges, weakens the safeguards intended to prevent irreversible errors and the conviction of innocent people.

 This danger is particularly acute in the military justice system, where there is an increased risk of false confessions.
 This risk arises from a combination of characteristics of security interrogations (such as denial of access to legal counsel and the use of extreme interrogation methods, including torture), the absence of procedural protections, and the nearly exclusive reliance on confessions as the basis for convictions.